Secure Customer Service

 Zendesk subscribers that collect and store personal data in Zendesk Services may be considered "controllers" under the LGPD.
 Controllers bear the primary responsibility for ensuring that their processing of personal data is compliant with relevant data protection law, including the LGPD.
 Zendesk acts as a "processor", as such term is defined in the LGPD, with respect to the processing of personal data through our Services.

 Subscribers can view our Product Guides and Service Data Deletion Policy for more detailed information on how to use Zendesk's products to align with compliance initiatives.
 The National Authority for Protection Data ("ANPD") may issue additional guidance for the LGPD in the future.
-Zendesk will continue to actively track the law and we will continue to keep our subscribers updated on features and functionality they can use to support their compliance efforts.
+Zendesk will continue to actively track the law and we will continue to keep our subscribers updated on features and functionality that they can use to support their compliance efforts.

 If you would like to review and/or execute Zendesk’s LGPD Addendum to the Master Subscription Agreement, please click here.
 Our Zendesk's Master Subscription Agreement includes "Region-Specific Terms", specifically a Brazil section.